-We initialize the balance sheet of economic agents both by looking into empirical evidence from the Icelandic economy11 and by setting the initial values of the variables from a limited set of assumptions.
-In this way we aim to restrict the degrees of freedom of the model.
+We initialize the balance sheet of economic agents both by looking into empirical evidence from the Icelandic economy14 and by setting the initial values of the variables from a limited set of assumptions.
+However, our aim is not to calibrate the model in order to take into account the different stylized facts of the Icelandic economy, but just to restrict the degrees of freedom of the model and to set initial conditions and parameters to values consistent with a realistic economy in terms of relative size and dimension.